-The temperature controller controls the temperature of the bath by pulsing the heater on and off.
-The total power being applied to the heater is determined by the duty cycle or the ratio of heater on time to the pulse cycle time.
+The temperature controller controls the temperature of the bath by supplying a linear voltage to the TEDs.
+The total power being applied to the TED is determined by the duty cycle.
 This value may be estimated by watching the red/green control indicator light or read directly from the digital display.
-By knowing the amount of heating to the bath the user can tell if the bath is heating up to the set-point, cooling down, or controlling at a constant temperature.
+By knowing the amount of power to the bath the user can tell if the bath is heating up to the set-point, cooling down, or controlling at a constant temperature.
 Monitoring the percent heater power will let the user know how stable the bath temperature is.
-With good control stability the percent heating power should not fluctuate more than $\pm 1\%$ within one minute.
+With good control stability the percent heating power should not fluctuate more than ± 1 % within one minute.

-The heater power display is accessed in the secondary menu.
+The percent power display is accessed in the secondary menu.
 Press "SET" and "EXIT" simultaneously and release.
 The heater power will be displayed as a percentage of full power.

-SET + EXIT Access heater power in secondary menu
+Access percent power in secondary menu